-The O2k-Chambers, containing 2 mL respiration medium MiR05-Kit, were closed and the Q-Sensor was set to the experimental configurations (see the instructions above).
-After enabling the Q-Sensor, the baseline of the Q-signal was recorded.
-The experiment was started by the addition of 30 $\mu$ L mt and 2 $\mu$ L Q2 (1 mM stock solution, to achieve 1 $\mu$ M final concentration).
+The O2k-chambers, containing 2 mL respiration medium MiR05-Kit, were closed and the Q-Sensor was set to the experimental configurations (see the instructions above).
+After enabling the Q-Sensor, the baseline of the Q signal was recorded.
+The experiment was started by the addition of 30 μ L of sample and 2 μ L Q2 (1 mM stock solution, to achieve 1 μ M final concentration).

-It was followed by succinate (50 mM) addition to initiate LEAK respiration, which was reflected also in the reduction of the Q-pool.
-It was followed by the addition of a saturating concentration of ADP (2.5 mM) to initiate oxidative phosphorylation (OXPHOS) which was reflected in the oxidation of the Q-pool.
-Mitochondria consumed all oxygen in the O2k-Chamber leading to anoxia, which correlates with fully reduced Q-pool and taken as 1 for the calculations of Q redox ratios.
-The fully oxidized Q-pool can be observed in the presence of mitochondria and CoQ2 and taken as 0 to calculate the Q redox ratios.
+It was followed by rotenone and succinate addition to initiate LEAK respiration, which was reflected also in the reduction of the Q-pool.
+Rot addition was needed 1) to avoid oxaloacetate formation which would inhibit succinate dehydrogenase, and 2) to inhibit the endogenous substrate oxidation, which might slightly reduce the O-pool and therefore, it would overestimate the fully oxidized Q state.
+Next, a saturating concentration of ADP was added to initiate oxidative phosphorylation (OXPHOS) which was reflected in the oxidation of the Q-pool.
+Uncoupler was titrated to detect electron transfer (ET) capacity.
+In mouse heart mitochondria usually, U does not further increase O2 flux, therefore, no changes were observed in the Q signal.
+Mitochondria consumed all oxygen in the O2k-chamber leading to anoxia, which correlates with fully reduced Q-pool and taken as 1 for the calculations of Q redox ratios.
+(As a control of the fully reduced Q state we also added a Complex III inhibitor Ama, but it causes artefact in the Q signal, which questions its application as an inducer of the fully reduced Q state.)
+The fully oxidized O-pool can be observed in the presence of mitochondria, CoQ2 and Rot and taken as 0 to calculate the Q redox ratios.

 Figure 3.
-Simultaneous measurement of $O_2$ flux and Q redox ratio using mitochondria isolated from mouse brain.
-The experiments were carried out in MiR05-Kit, at 37 °C. The glassy carbon of the Q-Sensor was poised at +140 mV (measured peak potential +100mV).
-In the upper figure, blue trace shows the $O_2$ concentration [Y1 axis; $\mu$ M], red trace represents the volume-specific $O_2$ flux [Y2-axis; [pmol·s-1·mL-1], in the lower figure, dark blue trace shows the raw Q signal [Y1 axis; V], red trace demonstrates the Q slope [Y2 axis; mV/s].
+Simultaneous measurement of O2 flux and Q redox ratio using mitochondria isolated from mouse heart.
+The experiments were carried out in MiR05-Kit, at 37 °C. The glassy carbon of the Q-Sensor was poised at +30 mV.
+In the upper figure, blue trace shows the O2 concentration [Y1 axis; μ M], red trace represents the volume-specific O2 flux [Y2-axis; [pmol·s-1·mL-1], in the lower figure, dark blue trace shows the raw Q signal [Y1 axis; V], grey trace demonstrates the Q slope [Y2 axis; mV/s].
+DLD file: 2020-06-23 PN4-03.DLD

-To facilitate the $O_2$ consumption in the chamber, leading to anoxia, it is recommended to use a high concentration of mitochondria (more than 0.2 mg/mL of protein).
-Alternatively, the $O_2$ concentration in the chamber could be decreased, before the sample addition, by injecting $N_2$ in the gas phase of the chamber in the opened position.
-For reoxygenations during experiments with the Q-module, it is recommended to use catalase (MiR06, MipNet14.13) in the respiration medium and titrate with $H_2O_2$ whenever reoxygenation is necessary, avoiding chamber opening.
+To facilitate the O_2 flux in the chamber, leading to anoxia, it is recommended to use a high concentration of mitochondria (more than 0.05 mg/mL of protein).
+Alternatively, the O_2 concentration in the chamber could be decreased, before the sample addition, by injecting N_2 in the gas phase of the chamber in the opened position.
+For reoxygenations during experiments with the Q-Module, it is recommended to use catalase (MiR06, MipNet14.13) in the respiration medium and titrate H_2O_2 whenever reoxygenation is necessary, avoiding chamber opening.